-Turning to the few randomised controlled trials that are available, these tend to show no impact on weight management, even at intakes up to 500ml daily.
-The authors of a recent review on citrus fruit juices concluded that "Based on clinical intervention studies, the addition of orange juice or grapefruit juice to a habitual or study diet did not result in weight change, suggesting that individuals likely compensated with other dietary choices" [12].
-A similar finding was seen in a 2017 randomised controlled trial in which 500ml of orange juice was consumed daily for 12 weeks as part of calorie-controlled diet [13].
+Consequently, a few randomised controlled researches that are available, show no impact on weight management, even at consumption up to 500ml daily.
+A recent review on citrus fruit juices indicates that "Based on clinical intervention studies, the addition of orange juice or grapefruit juice to a habitual or study diet did not result in weight change, these suggest that individuals likely compensated with other dietary choices" [12].
+A similar findings in a 2017 randomised controlled trial in which 500ml of orange juice was consumed daily for 12 weeks as part of calorie-controlled diet [13].
 The sugars content of 100% fruit juice has come under close observation with regards to weight addition and risk of obesity.
-These sugars come directly from the fruit used to make the juice - sugar is never added to 100% fruit juice by law.
-Following a substantial systematic review, a team of researchers commissioned by WHO concluded that excess calories were responsible for weight gain, not sugars specifically [14].
-Therefore, when energy intake is balanced with energy expenditure via exercises and other physical activities, dietary sugars from fruit juice do not increase the risk of excess weight gain.
-Fruit juice consumption and weight in children Data from 12 of the 19 studies identified in the literature failed to show a significant correlation between habitual consumption of fruit juices and BMI, or variations in body weight over time.
+These sugars are contained in the fruit used to make the juice.
+Following a substantial systematic review, a group of WHO commissioned researchers established that excess calories were responsible for weight gain, not sugars specifically [14].
+Therefore, when energy consumption is balanced with energy expenditure through activities like exercises and other physical activities, dietary sugars from 100% fruit juice do not increase the risk of excess weight gain.
+Fruit juice consumption and weight in children Data from 12 of the 19 studies identified in the literature failed to establish a significant correlation between habitual consumption of fruit juices and BMI.

-However, there are three studies that reported that, as consumption of 100% fruit juices increased, the risk of developing overweight and obesity statistically and significantly decreased; whilst three other studies showed a significant correlation between consumption of fruit juices and weight gain.
-However, consumption levels in these studies were particularly high and included drinks other than 100% fruit juice (e.g. diluted fruit juice, syrups, flavoured mineral juices and sports drinks).
-One investigation showed that higher juice consumption levels were only associated with a further risk of weight gain in children who were already overweight or predisposed to it.
-Conversely, more frequent provision of fresh fruit was associated with a lower increase in body weight [15].
-A 2016 systematic review confirmed this finding by reporting that 22 studies in children and adolescents found no significant associations between consumption of 100% fruit juice and weight increase after controlling for energy intake [16].
-A 2017 meta-analysis of 8 prospective studies involving more than 34,000 children found no statistical or clinical association between 100% fruit juice consumption and body mass index z scores [17].
+Furthermore, there are three studies that shows that, when the intake of absolute fruit juices increased, the risk of adding more weight and obesity statistically and significantly decreased; meanwhile, three other researches establish that a significant relationship between consumption of fruit juices and weight gain exist.
+However, the intake levels in these researches were particularly high and included drinks other than 100% fruit juice.
+Another study established that higher juice intake levels were only associated with a further risk of overweight in children who were already gaining weight or predisposed to it.
+Conversely, more consumption of fresh fruit juice was associated with a lower increase in body weight [15].
+A 2016 systematic review supported this result by establishing that 22 studies in children and adolescents found no significant associations between intake of absolute fruit juice and weight increase after controlling for energy intake [16].

-In view of the different reports of the various researches mention above, this study investigated the effects of different fruit juices and their combination on weight regulation of albino wistar rat.
+In view of the different reports of the various researches mentioned above, this study is focusing on investigating the effects of different fruit juices and their combination on weight changes and lipid profile of albino wistar rat.
 This is to verify the various claims for and against the fact that fruit juice can increase or decrease body weight.